Fortnite toys: the best figurines and gear

-There's a high probability the kids in your life are into Fortnite.
-And when something's a hit with the kids, toys are an inevitability.
-Fortnite toys are still in the early days, with small collectible figurines taking up most of the attention, but some high-quality stuff is starting to show up.
-Let's make sure you don't make any simple mistakes.
+When something's a hit with the kids, toys are an inevitability.
+In 2019, Fortnite toys have blossomed into a pretty big market, complete with action figures, nerf guns, plushies, and higher quality collectible figures.
+Let's make sure you don't make any simple purchasing mistakes.
 Prep your kid (or yourself, let's be honest) to have the proper accouterments lining their monitor in preparation for the next Fortnite season.

 It's easy to find Fortnite toys these days, and it's especially easy to buy something unimaginative in all that marketing noise.
 But chances are, the best Fortnite toys won't be the ones lining shop windows.